A SOLIHULL youngster had a hair-do makeover – to raise hundreds of pounds for an MS charity.

 His long locks were donated to the Little Princess Trust, which provides wigs to children with hair loss.

-Nathan’s mom Wendy said: “Three years ago, Nathan saw my friends Carmela and Sarah-Jayne Casamassa cut their hair for the Little Princess Charity.
+Nathan’s mom Wendy said: “Three years ago, Nathan saw my friends Carmela and Sarah-Jayne Casamassa cut their hair for the Little Princesses Charity.
 He asked why they were doing it so I explained it was to make wigs with real hair for children who had lost their hair through cancer treatment.

 “Shortly after that he asked if he could grow his hair for the charity too.
 A few months after this we had the awful news that his Auntie Ali, my little sister, had a confirmed diagnosis of MS.